aws-amplify/docs/docs/lib/datastore/fragments/native_common/sync.md

 Once you're happy with your application, you can start syncing with the cloud by provisioning a backend from your project.
-DataStore can connect to remote backend and automatically sync all locally saved data using GraphQL as a data protocol.
+DataStore can connect to a remote backend and automatically sync all locally-saved data using GraphQL as a data protocol.

 <amplify-callout>